 Inspired by casual lettering seen in everyday settings: laundromats, work trucks, comics, parking signs, diners, etc. Some of the more distinctive quirks were adopted from a particular dry cleaning sign in Silver Lake, Los Angeles.

-Flight Center Gothic was designed for Michael Bierut’s team at Pentagram as part of a restoration of the TWA Flight Center, Eero Saarinen’s 1962 icon of modernist architecture at JFK airport in New York City.
+Flight Center Gothic was designed for Michael Bierut’s team at Pentagram as part of MCR/MORSE Development’s restoration of the TWA Flight Center, Eero Saarinen’s 1962 icon of modernist architecture at JFK airport in New York City.
 The typeface is a reinterpretation of the building’s original signage lettering, with origins in Johannes John’s ‘Fette Kursiv-Grotesk’, originally released as a standalone italic in 1892 by the J. John Söhne type foundry.
 David Jonathan Ross assisted with the final font production.

 Forester is a typeface inspired by rounded lettering on signage at many parks in North America.
 The style comes from being cut into wood by a router, leaving very few sharp corners.
 It also has similarities to informal lettering made with rounded pen nibs, including styles found in many comics.
 Bonus features include a variety of arrows, stars, and other dingbat glyphs, plus a modular set of glyphs for creating sign-plank background shapes.

 A digital interpretation of a wood type face of unknown origin in the collection of Lanes Press.